Geometric and physical interpretation of the action principle: Multiple degrees of freedom

 and calculate the components of the counting form

 By combining \ref{mdof_displacement}, \ref{mdof_displacement_kills} and \ref{mdof_form_components} one finds

 which recovers Hamilton's equations.

-The setup to recover the action principle is the same, except that we need to substitute vector calculus with differential geometry.
+The setup to recover the principle of stationary action is the same, except that we need to substitute vector calculus with differential geometry.
 First we find that the flow through $\Sigma$ is the variation of the action using Stokes' theorem

 If $\gamma$ is a solution of the equations of motion, then $d\gamma = \vec{S} dt$.
 The infinitesimal surface $d\Sigma$ will be a parallelogram formed by $d\gamma$ and the direction of the variation $d\lambda$.
 By \ref{mdof_displacement_kills}, $\vec{S}$ is the only vector field that kills the form $\omega$ therefore the solutions are such that